 - A. All matters set for hearing are reviewed in advance by Probate Examiners.
-If the matter is submitted properly, if all procedural requirements have been satisfied, and if the matter does not require discretionary consideration by the Probate Judge, the matter will be pre-approved, and a court appearance will be unnecessary. - B. A list of pre-approved, continued, and off calendar cases on the next day's calendar will be posted on the Court's web site by 4:00 p.m. daily. - C. Pre-approved matters are called by the court at the time set for hearing.
-If there are no objections, and if the Probate Judge approves, the Order will be signed at that time.
-If someone appears at the hearing to object, or if the Probate Judge does not approve the petition, a new hearing date will be set and a copy of the minute order will be mailed to the moving party or attorney. - D. For all non-confidential matters, a copy of the Probate Examiner Notes is available upon request or can be retrieved by going to the Court's website, at www.fresno.courts.ca.gov. - E. If a matter is not pre-approved due to procedural irregularities or omissions, parties may submit to the Probate Filing Clerk additional documents to cure the irregularities or omissions, up to 24 hours before the hearing.
-Any additional documents received less than 24 hours before the hearing may not be considered by the court, and the matter may need to be continued.
-(Effective January 1, 2017; Rule 7.3 renumbered effective January 1, 2006; adopted as Rule 72 effective January 1, 2004)
+If the matter is submitted properly, if all procedural requirements have been satisfied, and if the matter does not require discretionary consideration by the assigned judicial officer, the matter may be pre-approved, and a court appearance will be optional.
+The Examiner Notes will state whether the matter has been recommended for approval. - B. Pre-approved matters are called by the court at the time set for hearing.
+If there are no objections, and if the assigned judicial officer approves, the order will be signed at that time.
+If a person with standing raises an objection at the hearing, or if the assigned judicial officer does not approve the petition, a new hearing date will be set and a copy of the minute order will be e-mailed to the petitioner or attorney. - C. For all non-confidential matters, the Probate Examiner Notes are available on the Court's website, at www.fresno.courts.ca.gov/divisions/probate or upon request. - D. If a matter is not pre-approved due to procedural irregularities or omissions, parties may file additional documents to cure the irregularities or omissions up to two (2) court days before the hearing.
+Additional documents received after that timeframe may not be considered by the court and may require a continuance.
+(Effective January 1, 2023; Rule 7.3 renumbered effective January 1, 2006; adopted as Rule 72 effective January 1, 2004)